-Cracks are small cuts or gaps in a container which provide a pathway for liquid, gas or microbes through a glass container.
+LAY ABSTRACT: Cracks are small cuts or gaps in a container which provide a pathway for liquid, gas, or microbes through a glass container.
 When these defects are introduced to conventional glass containers holding injectable medicines, the affected drug can pose serious risks to the patient receiving that medication.
-Specifically, the drug product may become less effective or even non-sterile which could lead to bloodstream infections and, in some cases, death.
-This article presents a review of some previously-documented cases of cracked glass containers which led to patient infections and deaths.
+Specifically, the drug product may become less effective or even non-sterile, which could lead to bloodstream infections and, in some cases, death.
+This article presents a review of some previously documented cases of cracked glass containers that led to patient infections and deaths.
 Following a survey of common crack locations in glass vials, lab-based methods for replicating these cracks are presented.
 These methods are then used to compare the fracture response of vials made from conventional borosilicate glass and strengthened aluminosilicate glass.
-The results show that stable cracks are essentially prevented (at least 31 times less likely to occur) in the strengthened aluminosilicate glass).
-This improvement in safety is similar to improvements already engineered into other glass product designs by utilizing stored strain energy to mitigate certain failure modes.
+The results show that stable cracks are essentially prevented (at least 31 times less likely to occur) in the strengthened aluminosilicate glass containers already engineered into other glass product designs by utilizing stored strain energy to mitigate certain failure modes.